rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## General
 ### StartPage
-Defines the start page of the Enterprise Browser application, the first page to be displayed when Enterprise Browser is launched.
+Defines the start page of the Enterprise Browser application, the first page to be displayed when the Enterprise Browser is launched.
 This should be a local file to avoid connectivity issues on start up.

 >Note: The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.